js-engineer100/PG-Life-main/README.md

 # PG Life (Web Development Project)

+"Welcome to PG Life, your ultimate destination for finding the perfect PG accommodations!
+Whether you're a student, a young professional, or anyone seeking a comfortable and convenient living space, PG Finder has you covered.

+Discover a comprehensive database of PG accommodations tailored to your preferences and needs.
+Our user-friendly interface allows you to browse through a variety of options, including location, amenities, budget, and more, making your search efficient and enjoyable.

+With detailed listings and verified reviews, you can trust PG Finder to help you make an informed decision.
+From cozy rooms in shared apartments to fully furnished private suites, we provide options to suit every lifestyle and budget.

+Finding your ideal PG has never been easier.
+Start your search today with PG Finder and embark on your journey to comfortable living!"
 PG Life is a website which I have created using React ,PHP keeping in mind the challenges faced by the students to search for good accommodation when they join college/university.
 ## Project Screenshot
 PG Life website consists of 4-5 pages.
 Index , Property List , Property Details , Dashboard etc.